Are you looking for the best Canon lens for vlogging?

-So, from the point of view of a vlogger, you’re able to fit one person, two people, even like he could literally feel like a group of people in a shot, and still show so much of the environment around you.
+So, from the point of view, you’re able to fit one person, two people, even like he could literally feel like a group of people in a shot, and still show so much of the environment around you.

-Another reason this lens is so well catered for video shooters is that it comes with four stops of image stabilization.
+Another reason this lens is so well catered for video shooters is because it comes with four stops of image stabilization.

 You’re trying to film yourself at the same time we’re just walking and talking.